Share this

 5. Improve trust

-Another benefit of having fresh or recent data available to you, is to create a better feedback loop.
+Another benefit of having fresh or recent data available is creating a better feedback loop.
 Data analysts have the same date on hand as the operational systems and will report the same outcome for specific actions as the operational reporting system for the specific business function.
-In this case, for business people and data analysts it is easier to work together with less mapping to do between reporting outcomes.
-This increases widely the trust in the outcome of models and furthermore the adoption will be increased.
+In this case, it is easier for business people and data analysts to work together with less mapping between reporting outcomes.
+This increases widely the trust in the outcome of models and furthermore, the adoption will be increased.

 6. Regulatory compliance violations

 One of the biggest adaptations consumer brands have had to make in recent years is reforming their systems to comply with GDPR.
-If your data collection architecture is still processing events in batch, your downstream systems may not be receiving consent status updates until hours, or even days after opt-out.
-In order to support compliance, it’s critical for your systems to be able to process consent status changes in real time.
+If your data collection architecture still processes events in batch, your downstream systems may not receive consent status updates until hours or even days after opt-out.
+To support compliance, it’s critical for your systems to be able to process consent status changes in real-time.

 How does it work?